pipe-cd/tutorial/tutorial/content/en/30-installation/git.md

 description: "Setup repositories on local and GitHub"
 ---

-Copy [the tutorial repository](https://github.com/ca-dp/pipecd-tutorial.git) into your local and GitHub.
+In this page, before the installation, you will copy [the tutorial repository](https://github.com/ca-dp/pipecd-tutorial.git) into your local and GitHub.
 It contains configs for the installation and deployments.

 > **Note**: Do not `Fork` here to hide your configs from public.